MathieuBuisson/MathieuBuisson.github.io/_drafts/deploying-aks-cluster-psaksdeployment.md

 This means it is only supported on Windows at this point in time.
 I may make it work with PowerShell Core if there is a need for it.

-`PSAksDeployment` is available on the [PowerShell Gallery](https://www.powershellgallery.com/), so install it is easy as :
+`PSAksDeployment` is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSAksDeployment/), so installing it is easy as :

 ```powershell
 Install-Module -Name 'PSAksDeployment' -Repository 'PSGallery'